Chickasaw Plum: First Springtime Blossom

 Besides man the Chickasaw Plum’s fruit is eaten by deer, bear, fox and raccoon.
 The thorny thicket is valuable for songbird and game bird nesting including the bobwhite and mockingbird.
 It also makes a good wind break and can be used for erosion control.
 The plum, extensively used, was taken everywhere by the Chickasaw Indians and it has many local names.
 While usable, the Flatwood Plum, is not prime foraging food.
 Its quality can vary from tree to tree, rarely rising to the gustatory level of the Chickasaw Plum.
 The American Plum was also used by the natives.

 The Chickasaw Plum is one of my favorite trail and yard nibbles.
 As to its botanical name Prunus angustifolia.
 Prunus (PROO-nus ) is the Roman name for the plum.
-Angustifolia (an-gus-tee-FOH-lee-uh) means skinny leaf (see photo directlhy above.)
+Angustifolia (an-gus-tee-FOH-lee-uh) means skinny leaf (see photo directly above.)
 Umbellata (um-bell-LAY-ta) means like an umbrella for its shape.
 Americana (ah-mare-ree-KAY-na) means American.
 “Chickasaw” is Choctaw for “old” and “reside” or as we might say in English, “the old place.”
-Incidentally, the Chickasaw Plum is native to Texas and Oklahoma but is naturalized through much of the United States where there are sufficient winter chill hours, such as north of central Florida.
+Incidentally, the Chickasaw Plum is native to Texas and Oklahoma but is naturalized through much of the United States where there are sufficient winter chill hours, such as central Florida north.

 The Chickasaw plum and the American plum are closely related and hybridize easily.
 That means… yep, you guessed it.
 You can find plums in the wild which display some characteristics of each and can be impossible to identify.